martin-majlis/martin-majlis.github.io/_posts/2017-07-03-integrating-github-with-pypi-travis-ci-readthedocs-and-code-climate.markdown

 ---
-layout: post
+layout: postc
 title:  "Integrating GitHub with PyPi, Travis-CI, ReadTheDocs, and Code Climate"
 date:   2017-07-03 11:38:57 +0100
-categories: code climate github howto integration open source pypi python readthedocs rtfd travis-cl
+tags: codeclimate github howto integration open-source pypi python readthedocs rtfd travis-cl
 ---

 After change is pushed into GitHub, Travis is used to build and deploy PyPi package.
 Generated documentation is readable in PyPi, GitHub, and Read The Docs.